PGBFDH18/ludo-console-game-oo/docs/UserStories.md

 When you've gone a complete lap around the game board you'll have to move towards the center with even dice throws.

 Once you've completed 40 steps you can start to move towards the middle.

+After 40 steps you have 5 steps to get into the middle.